CuBoulder/express/.github/ISSUE_TEMPLATE.md

 [ordered list the process to finding and recreating the issue, example below]

-1. Login to site as a Site Owner
+1. Login to site as a [SO, CE, EO, ADMIN or DEV]
 2. Click Administer
 3. Click Webform
 4. Enter "Kevin, don't do that" in the body field